OMA's monumental concrete wells host mourners at New York's Park Avenue Armory

-These cylindrical towers were designed by OMA's New York office to echo sounds made by mourners during a performance by artist Taryn Simon (+ slideshow).
+These cylindrical towers were designed by OMA's New York office, lead by Shohei Shigematsu, to echo sounds made by mourners during a performance by artist Taryn Simon (+ slideshow).

 Each night 30 professional mourners from around the world will occupy the 11 hollow concrete structures, which were designed to amplify the voices and sounds that will come from inside.